 Water temperatures were also monitored for various Seton Lake inflows, including Portage Creek, the BR1 tailrace, M'sut Creek, as well as the Seton Dam forebay (Figure 3.6).
 Surface temperatures at the inflow and outflow ends of Seton Lake (i.e., Inflow 1 m and Outflow 1 m) are also included on the figure for reference.
-Water temperatures in Portage Creek warmed from ~5°C at the end of March to a peak of ~20°C in early August.
+Water temperatures in Portage Creek warmed from ~5°C at the end of March to a peak of ~18°C in early August.
 Portage Creek draws from the surface at the outflow end of Anderson Lake and receives cooler inflows from a couple of smaller tributaries (i.e., Whitecap Creek and Spider Creek in Seton Portage) before flowing into the western end of Seton Lake.
 Temperature inputs from the diversion (i.e., BR1 tailrace) were typically between 1° and 6°C cooler than the Portage Creek inflows, according to season.
-The differences in the temperatures of the diversion inflows (i.e., relative to Portage Creek), which contribute the largest volume to Seton Lake by far, account for the routinely cooler temperatures at the inflow end of Seton Lake compared to the outflow end of Anderson Lake, which are shown on Figure 3.4 and described in the paragraphs above.
-M'sut Creek temperatures were the coolest of any source to Seton Lake, but the flow volumes from this creek are very small relative to the diversion inputs.
+The differences in the temperatures of the diversion inflows (i.e., relative to Portage Creek), which contribute the largest volume to Seton Lake by far, account for the routinely cooler temperatures at the inflow end of Seton Lake compared to the outflow ends of both Anderson and Seton lakes, which are shown on Figure 3.4 and described in the paragraphs above.
+M'sut Creek temperatures were the coolest of any source and input into the middle section of Seton Lake, but the flow volumes from this creek are very small relative to the diversion inputs.

-Figure 3.6 Temperatures of various inflow sources to Seton Lake (Portage Cr., BR1 and M'sut Cr.), as well as in-lake surface temperatures (Inflow 1.0 m and Outflow 1.0 m) and the Seton Dam forebay (Seton Forebay) in 2019.
+Figure 3.6 Temperatures of various inflow sources to Seton Lake (Portage Cr., BR1 and M'sut Cr.), as well as in-lake surface temperatures (Inflow 1.0 m and Outflow 1.0 m) and the Seton Dam forebay (Seton Forebay) in 2020.